sasanin/kubernetes-with-tanzu-cheatsheet/Day 1 - Design buildup/TAP install/gke/README.md

 ## TAP version 1.5.1 on Google Kubernetes Engine (gke)

 ## Introduction
-This installation guide will let you install a full TAP profile on a gce/gke (?) cluster using a Mac.
+This installation guide will let you install a full TAP profile on a gke cluster using a Mac.

 Before installing TAP on gke make sure that you have the following:
 * Tanzu and Kubectl CLIs installed.
 If not, go to XX.